chas-academy/u01-designstudie-bluewave/BlueWaveAnna/IntervjuerAnna/TranskriberingarAnna.md

 **K:** That's an easier option, because there are such a variety of different cameras out there and different lenses.
 So, when it comes to the lighting, keep to the main ones as well, like Broncolor and Enichrom, the ones that most photographers are familiar with.

 **A:** Right.
 All right.
-Perfect, Kim. hank you so much for taking the time.
+Perfect, K. hank you so much for taking the time.
 You've been very helpful to us.
 I will now finish the recording.

 <br>